hakanmerdan/EEESeaBoat2025/doc/README.md

 ![User interface of the duck](duck-config.png)

 The duck is configured by setting a group of DIP switches on its internal PCB.
+The switch, button, and LED are accessible without removing the PCB from the duck simulator.
+It is strongly recommended to keep the PCB inside the duck simulator, as attempting to remove it could easily damage the board.
 A push button is used to turn it on and off, and an LED indicates when it is active.
 A flow chart depicting the operation of the duck is shown below.
 From standby (inactive) mode, press the button to turn on and observe the LED flashes to determine whether the battery has sufficient charge.